 The same thrill that always sent Nathan’s heart racing just prior to a jump ticked up with each command Cole shouted out.
-It was a visceral response brought on by the anticipation of what he was about to do, enhanced by the blast of air, dubbed the hawk by military jumpers, that filled the transport’s cargo bay when the aircraft’s crew chief opened the side doors even as Cole was barking commands.
+It was a visceral response brought on by the anticipation of what he was about to do, enhanced by the blast of air, dubbed “the hawk” by military jumpers, that filled the transport’s cargo bay when the aircraft’s crew chief opened the side doors, even as Cole was barking commands.
 For the next few minutes what they would need to do once on the ground was forgotten.
-Nathan’s whole being was squarely focused on the preparing himself to follow Hank Cole’s men out the door.
+Nathan’s whole being was squarely focused on preparing himself to follow Hank Cole’s men out the door.

 Lost in going over his own mental checklist, it took the transport’s crew chief several tries to get Nathan’s attention.
-When she finally saw him turn his face towards hers, the crew chief covered her boom mike with a hand and lean toward him.
-Though they were almost nose-to-nose, she had to shout in in order to be heard.
-“My Pilot says the lead aircraft is being challenged by Air National Guard fighters.”
+When she finally saw him turn his face toward hers, the crew chief covered her boom mike with a hand and leaned toward him.
+Though they were almost nose-to-nose, she had to shout in order to be heard.
+“My pilot says the lead aircraft is being challenged by Air National Guard fighters.”

 “Challenged?
 What kind of challenge?”